Lemx5/AiBot/README.md

 # PaLM
-A Telegram Bot based on PaLM AI
+A Telegram Bot based on OpenAi and PaLM

 ### Installation
 ```python